Reciprocal Tariffs Are Not Enough

 By 1912, the Republican split deepened.
 Roosevelt ran as a Progressive, splitting the vote and giving Democrats a trifecta with uber-globalist Woodrow Wilson as President.
 The 1912 Democratic Party Platform led with the proposition that protectionist tariffs were actually unconstitutional, a long since discredited argument made by Confederates decades earlier.

-President Woodrow Wilson wasted no time working with “Father of the Income Tax” Cordell Hull, then a Tennessee Congressman at Ways and Means, to eviscerate America’s longstanding protective tariff.
+President Woodrow Wilson wasted no time working with the “Father of the Income Tax,” Cordell Hull, then a Tennessee congressman at Ways and Means, to eviscerate America’s longstanding protective tariff.
 They did so with their radical Revenue Act of 1913, drastically slashing tariffs and substituting that revenue with the new income tax and Internal Revenue Service.
 The protective tariff was now fully destroyed.

 - It raised tariffs on a wide range of goods, including chinaware, pig iron, textiles, sugar, and rails, restoring duties to the high levels of 1907.